cpp-linter/cpp-linter-hooks/README.md

 - files were modified by this hook
 ```

-Here is the diff between the modified file.
+The diff between the modified file is as follows:

 ```diff
 --- a/testing/main.c